kestra-io/docs/docs/concepts/flows.md

 A [flow](../developer-guide/flow) is a simple list of tasks that describe the behavior of your flow.
 Flows are grouped by namespaces.

 ## Task
-A Task is single action in a flow.
+A Task is a single action in a flow.
 A task can optionally take inputs, perform an action, or produce an output.

 There are 2 kinds of task in Kestra: